A guide to capital gains tax on divorce and separation

 When is CGT paid on a separation or divorce?

-CGT can be payable if the transfer of a matrimonial asset is to a third party or if it is transferred to the other spouse after the tax year in which the couple separates.
-If the asset is the matrimonial home, then normally the transfer will be exempt from CGT.
+CGT can be payable if the transfer of a matrimonial asset is to a third party or if it is transferred to the other spouse after the third tax year following the tax year in which the couple separates (or if earlier, the date of the divorce or separation order).
+If the asset is the matrimonial home, then the transfer may be exempt from CGT.

-CGT arising on a separation or divorce cannot be deferred.
-If the gain is on residential property and is not exempt, then for disposals on or after 27 October 2021 you need to report and pay the tax within 60 days of the disposal.
+If a chargeable gain arises on residential property and is not exempt, then for disposals on or after 27 October 2021, you need to report and pay the tax within 60 days of the disposal.
 For disposals of other property, the gain must be reported by 31 December in the year following the tax year in which the disposal occurred.
-Capital gains tax selling a house during divorce should therefore be considered carefully.
+Capital gains tax selling a house during divorce should, therefore, be considered carefully.

 What if I am not a UK resident?